magneticio/vamp/docs/content/installation/quick_start.md

 Please install one of the following for your platform/architecture

+- Docker Toolbox if on Mac OS X 10.8+ or Windows 7+, OR
 - Docker 1.8.x
-- Docker Toolbox if on Mac OS X

 ## Step 2: Run Vamp

 Start the `magneticio/vamp-docker:latest` (or currently `magneticio/vamp-docker:0.7.10`) container, taking care to pass in the right parameters.
+NB If you installed Docker Toolbox please use "Docker Quickstart Terminal".
+At this moment we don't support Kitematic yet.

 A typical command on Mac OS X running Docker Toolbox would be:
 {{% copyable %}}
 ```